 Preliminary research has suggested that specific opioids, namely, morphine and fentanyl, are immunosuppressants.
 It has also been suggested that opioid abuse has led to an increase in pneumonia in elderly patients.

-Studies have shown an increase in the use of mental health services from those who suffer from opioid abuse.
+Studies have shown an increase in the use of mental health services by those who suffer from opioid abuse.
 Mental health can be impacted in a variety of ways, from the mental components that make up addiction in the brain to the hormones that are hyper or underactive due to the drugs to an overall decrease in quality of life as a result of addiction.
 For example, a person is more isolated as they lose their friends due to their addiction.
 Opioid users have been shown to have higher rates of depression and anxiety.

 Unfortunately, long-term use of opioids increases a person’s risk of death.
 This can be due to some of the factors mentioned above, such as breathing difficulties, which are exacerbated over time.
 Prolonged use can also lead to an increased risk of overdose, which accounts for 30% of the deaths related to opioids.

 Opioids can be effective in relieving acute pain when prescribed and carefully managed by a doctor.
 Due diligence and extreme caution must be taken with opioids, due to their high risk in abuse rates.

 What do you do if you, or someone you know, suffers from opioid addiction?